Skip to main content

 Interactions

 Task runs can pause for user input if the source requires verification during execution.
-The flow is the same as connection interactions.
 Collect the response from your user and submit it to resume.

 Canceling a run

-The run transitions to canceled and the agent stops execution.
-You can cancel a run in pending, queued, or running status.
+The run transitions to canceling while the agent stops execution, then to canceled once complete.
+You can cancel a run in queued or running status.